Why Instagrammers Are Going Wild Coloring in These Debt Free Charts

 Over the next seven years, Nash had no idea that word of her charts was spreading on social media and Pinterest.
 People were downloading them constantly.

 People often make vision boards with pictures of trips they’ll take or the car they’ll upgrade to once their debt is gone.
 But a vision board celebrates future achievements.
-It’s just as important during the journey to remind yourself of what you’ve already accomplished.
+It’s just as important to remind yourself of what you’ve already accomplished during the journey.

 That’s what Debt Free Charts offer.
 They make the stale process of paying off debt interactive.
 Every payment is a celebration of moving one step closer to that vision board goal.

-Now, almost a decade after Nash uploaded her first chart, when you search through the #debtfreecommunity on Instagram, it won’t take you long to find photos of brightly colored pages with the words “credit card,” “student loan” or “emergency fund.”
+Now, over a decade after Nash uploaded her first chart, when you search through the #debtfreecommunity on Instagram, you can find photos of brightly colored pages with the words “credit card,” “student loan” or “emergency fund.”